DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-06-06-school-direct-view.md

 An iteration of this was tested with [Kingston School Direct](/publish-teacher-training-courses/kingston-school-direct)

-*[SCITT]: School Centred Initial Teacher Training *[SCITTs]: School Centred Initial Teacher Training *[UCAS]: Universities and Colleges Admissions Service
+*[SCITT]: School centred initial teacher training *[SCITTs]: School centred initial teacher training *[UCAS]: Universities and colleges admissions service